About Brightwaters Acupuncture

 Dr. Howard's work has has been greatly influenced by Dr. Richard Tan.
 Dr. Tan's classes and methods have shown that acupuncture can yield rapid results while remaining true to Traditional Oriental Medical Theory.
 Even Dr. Tan's philosophy and class musings have been a source of contemplation years after his death- such as "undo".

 Dr. Howard's interactive style of acupuncture explores confirms, clarifies and questions Traditional Chinese Medical theory.
-One goal is to provide effective dynamic care.
 Dr. Howard's philosophy is summarized as "practice, learn, publish".

 Dr. Howard has decided to put time towards his decades long dream of combining practice and teaching.
-He has become tired of witnessing immoral but legal practices in health care- especially the multidisciplinary clinic model of care.
-Clinicians adopting dual roles of employers or renters to limit the autonomy of different specialties is one gripe.
+He has become tired of witnessing certain practices in health care.
 He has written about this in Powerplays for Profit: Secrets in Plain Sight.
 This has lead him to say "it's time for something better".

 “You practice to learn.
 You don't learn to practice.